 Ingredients

-- Cooking spray (I like using coconut or avocado oil spray)
+- Cooking spray- I like using coconut or avocado oil spray.

-- To serve: sugar-free syrup, bananas, and shredded coconut
+- To serve- sugar-free syrup, bananas, and shredded coconut

 Also, any extra protein powder you have left can be used to make this speedy low calorie mug cake, this espresso protein banana bread, these protein blueberry muffins, or even this protein mug cake recipe.
 They happen to have a lot of the same ingredients!

-How to Make Protein Waffles
+How To Make High Protein Waffles

 Again, this protein waffle recipe is super easy to make.
 Just 3 simple steps are all you need to follow to make it.
+Plus, you get a pretty hefty amount of waffles from this recipe.
+It yields 6-8 waffles.

 Now, you'll need a waffle iron to make these protein waffles.
-But, if you don't have a waffle iron, you're not totally out of luck.
+But if you don't have a waffle iron, you're not totally out of luck.
 You can still make the batter and do protein pancakes with it instead.

-Step 1: Making the Protein Waffle Batter
+Step 1: Make the Protein Waffle Batter

 Ok, first things first, preheat your waffle iron.
 A cold waffle iron is more prone to sticking and could be harder to work with, and we definitely don't want that.